tanvikad/balance-robot/docs/report.md

 We also use two brushed DC motors that can spin continuously and have one wire for power and one for ground.
 When connected to our motor driver (the L293D), we can control the spin of the motors bidirectionally.
 The L293D controls can control two motors independently.
 For each motor, it has two pins to control the spin direction of the motor (see FPGA section).
 Besides controlling the motors, the L293D allows us to amplify the current provided to the motors.

 Finally, the whole system is powered by an external 6V battery.
-This extra battery provide necessary power to rotate the motors at higher speeds and allows our robot to be a self contained unit.
+This extra battery provides necessary power to rotate the motors at higher speeds and allows our robot to be a self contained unit.

 # Schematics